 Wild and Rare: Tracking Endangered Species in the Upper Midwest.
-Minnesota Historical Society Press.
-Forthcoming in April 2018.
+Minnesota Historical Society Press, April 2018.

 Nature Writing in America.
 Numero Cinq.
 2012.

 Available in its entirety as a “digital book.”

 Also available as a limited edition printed book.
 Contact Adam via Adam(at)AdamRegnArvidson.com to purchase your copy.

 Features six personal/historical essays and one craft essay inspired by mid-20th Century environmental writers.

 Greening the Landscape.
 W.W.
 Norton.
 2012.

 A guide to improving the environmental performance of any landscape through the use of green construction and maintenance.
 Landscapes create obvious environmental benefits but can have unrecognized negative impacts.
 Arvidson outlines the five primary problem issues—plant pots, vehicle fuel, energy consumption, water/fertilizer use, and green waste—and details a variety of practices, ranging from exceedingly simple ideas to long-term investments, for making the installation and upkeep of landscapes more green.